Miamiohlibs/Argus/README.md

 7:11 Warning: 'project' is assigned a value but never used. @typescript-eslint/no-unused-vars 7:20 Warning: 'error' is assigned a value but never used. @typescript-eslint/no-unused-vars

-./components/UserEditForm.tsx
-15:10 Warning: 'revalidatePath' is defined but never used. @typescript-eslint/no-unused-vars 26:9 Error: 'updatedUser' is never reassigned.
-Use 'const' instead. prefer-const

-./components/UserList.tsx
-2:10 Warning: 'User' is defined but never used. @typescript-eslint/no-unused-vars 6:18 Warning: 'error' is assigned a value but never used. @typescript-eslint/no-unused-vars

-info - Need to disable some ESLint rules?
-Learn more here: https://nextjs.org/docs/app/api-reference/config/eslint#disabling-rules

 ### Bugs

 - handle what happens when there's only one item attached to a bib -- currently "Unknown" (no description); auto-add only item